matriphe/BASH-MySQL-Backup-to-Amazon-S3/README.md

 <h1>BASH MySQL Backup to Amazon S3</h1>
 BASH script for back up MySQL database to Amazon S3.
-Simply run db.backup.sh from BASH shell.
+Simply run `db.backup.sh` from BASH shell.
+If want to backup all database, just run `all.db.backup.sh`.
+Make sure the user have privileges to lock tables.

 <h2>Requirement</h2>